emanuelromano/timeboard/README.md

 - Estimated remaining usage time
 - Total device uptime

+## Compatibility

+- Compatible with **Palm OS 3.5 and later**
+- Designed to run on both **grayscale and color** Palm OS devices
+- Optimized for older hardware while remaining functional on newer Palm OS versions

 ## Technology

 - Developed using **[OrbForms Designer](https://github.com/OrbWorks/orbworks-archive)**
 - Written in **OrbC**
-- Optimized for classic Palm OS devices, including older hardware

 More features are planned for future releases.